Salem Evangelical Lutheran Church

-Salem Evangelical Lutheran Church, also known as the Old Salem Lutheran Church, is an historic, American Evangelical Lutheran church that is located in Lebanon, Lebanon County, Pennsylvania.
+Salem Evangelical Lutheran Church, also known as the Old Salem Lutheran Church, is an historic Evangelical Lutheran church in Lebanon, Lebanon County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 2010.

 History and architectural features

 This historic property includes two contributing buildings: the eighteenth-century Old Salem church and the nineteen-century Salem Memorial Chapel.
 The Old Salem church was built between 1796 and 1798, and is a two-story, rectangular, limestone building.
 It was modified in 1848 to infill corners and add the second story.
 The Salem Memorial Chapel was built in 1898, and is a limestone and sandstone building that was designed in a Gothic style with Richardsonian Romanesque influences.
 It was renovated in 1928.
 A ten-foot tall obelisk was also erected on the property.

-It was added to the National Register of Historic Places in 2010.